byq-luo/Deep-SORT-YOLOv4/README.md

 ```

 ## Settings
 By default, video writing is turned on and asynchronous processing is turned off.
-These can be editted in demo.py by changing:
+These can be edited in demo.py by changing:
 ```
 writeVideo_flag = True
 asyncVideo_flag = False